 April 2010 Posts from the Internet Marketing Blog

 Recommended SEM Resources is an ongoing series here at WordStream where we plug some of our favorite sources of search engine marketing wisdom.
-Now, many of these SEM resources aren't as widely recognized as say an Aaron Wall or a Rand Fishkin, but nonetheless we feel they are forces in the SEO or PPC marketing space and marketers you should be following.
+Now, many of these SEM resources aren't as widely recognized as say a Rand Fishkin, but nonetheless we feel they are forces in the SEO or PPC marketing space and marketers you should be following.

 This month's Recommended SEM Resource is Shaun Anderson.
 Shaun is the Director & Co-Founder of Hobo Web, an SEO Company in Glasgow, Scotland, UK.
 Shaun self-reportedly possesses "an obsessive passion for on-site SEO, linkbuilding and web accessibility" and is well-known in the global SEO community.
 Shaun is a frequent contributor to Hobo Web SEO Blog, which is one of my favorite SEO blogs and a mainstay in my Google Reader.
-Hobo Web's... > Read more
+Hobo Web's blog attracts mo... > Read more

 April was a pretty big month for WordStream.
 (Hm, why do I feel like I've said that before?)
 We updated and relaunched our SEO Keyword Management product, released some totally new products (two APIs and a content creation plug-in), and lest we forget, I celebrated my one-year anniversary with the company.